apples/ember_engine/README.md

 Debugging in-browser is not really feasible.
 The most you'll get is a stack trace.

 Once the native build is finished, it should make debugging way easier.

+## Documentation

+Everything about actually making a game is in the `doc` directory.